New physics and the tau polarization vector in $b\to c \tau \bar\nu_\tau$ decays: Summary

 \section{Summary}

-For a given configuration of the momenta of all particles involved, we have introduced the tau spin-density matrix $\bar \rho$ and polarization vector ${\cal P}^\mu$ associated to a general $H_b\to H_c\tau\bar\nu_\tau$ decay.
+For a given configuration of the momenta of all particles involved, we have introduced the tau spin-density matrix $\bar \rho$ and the polarization vector ${\cal P}^\mu$ associated to a general $H_b\to H_c\tau\bar\nu_\tau$ decay.
 These two quantities contain all the information on the spin state of the $\tau$ provided no other particle spin is measured.
 For different semileptonic decays, we have evaluated ${\cal P}^\mu$ in the LAB and CM frames including the effects of NP.
 We have seen that the independent components ${\cal P}_{L}$, ${\cal P}_{T}$ and $ {\cal P}_{TT}$ provide useful information to distinguish between different NP scenarios.
 This is specially true for the meson $0^-\to 0^-$ and also for the baryon $\Lambda_ b\to \Lambda_c$ reactions analyzed in this work.
-For this latter reaction, we have presented corrections to the SM predictions derived from tensor (real and complex) contributions, and shown that they lead to radically different $\omega-$distributions to those found in NP scenarios that do not include tensor operators.
+For this latter reaction, we have presented results for an extension of the SM that contains complex Wilson coefficients.

-The LAB and CM helicity-polarized differential decay widths do not allow access to observables related to $ {\cal P}_{TT}$, component of the polarization vector orthogonal to the plane defined by the final hadron and tau three-momenta.
-Moreover, ${\cal P}_{T}$, projection of $\vec{{\cal P}}$ contained in the former plane and perpendicular to the $\tau-$momentum, can only be obtained indirectly from these helicity-distributions, provided that results from both reference systems are analyzed simultaneously.
+The LAB and CM helicity-polarized differential decay widths do not allow access to observables related to $ {\cal P}_{TT}$, which is the component of the polarization vector orthogonal to the plane defined by the final hadron and tau three-momenta.
+Moreover, ${\cal P}_{T}$, which is the projection of $\vec{{\cal P}}$ contained in the former plane and perpendicular to the $\tau-$momentum, can only be obtained indirectly from these helicity-distributions, provided that results from both reference systems are analyzed simultaneously.
 The transverse polarization ${\cal P}_{TT}$ is of special interest, since it is only possible for complex Wilson coefficients.
 Measuring a non-zero $ {\cal P}_{TT}$ value in any of the two frames will be a clear indication of physics beyond the SM and of time reversal (or CP) violation.
-For the NP scenarios corresponding to Fits 6 and 7 of Ref.~\cite{Murgui:2019czp} and the Fit 1 of Ref.~\cite{Bhattacharya:2018kig}, the Wilson coefficients are real and thus ${\cal P}_{TT}$ is identically zero.
+For the NP scenarios corresponding to Fits 6 and 7 of Ref.~\cite{Murgui:2019czp} the Wilson coefficients are real and thus ${\cal P}_{TT}$ is identically zero.
 In such a case, $\vec {\cal P}$ is contained in the hadron-lepton plane.
-The NP Fit 17 of Ref.~\cite{Bhattacharya:2018kig} generates, however, a nonzero $ {\cal P}_{TT}$ value.
+The $R_2$ fit of Ref.~\cite{Shi:2019gxi}, which contains $C_{S_L}$ and $C_T$ complex Wilson coefficients generates, however, a nonzero $ {\cal P}_{TT}$ value.